 #6 Cement Ship, Seacliff State Beach, Aptos

 See the famous SS Palo Alto, a steel-reinforced concrete ship that has lived at the end of an Aptos fishing pier since 1919.
-Now a century old, this iconic landmark located on Seacliff State Beach has weathered 100 years of life at sea.
+Now a century old, this iconic landmark located on Seacliff State Beach has weathered over 100 years of life at sea.

 - ‘Riptide’ , Vance Joy